Embryo grading, the full low-down | The Evewell - The Evewell

 Fertility clinics grade embryos with different terminology, so it’s not so easy to compare grading if you’ve had cycles at different clinics.

-We asked Emma the Embryologist, who heads up our West London lab, and her colleague Zoe, to explain how The Evewell grades embryos, and what this means for you.
+We asked our lab team to explain how The Evewell grades embryos, and what this means for you.

 A lot of our patients ask us about the grades of their embryos or blastocysts.
 Embryo grading is a topic that has seen its fair share of debate over the years, so we want to spend some time looking at what these grades actually mean.